California Medical Board Complaints and Accusations

 • Being placed on probation and required to pay the costs of probation monitoring

-• Being publicly reprimanded by the board and that may require that you complete relevant educational courses
+• Being publicly reprimanded by the Board may require that you complete relevant educational courses

 FACING AN ACCUSATION?
 WE ARE HERE TO HELP.